IBM/knative101-eventing/step2/README.md

       value: "default"
 ```

-You may notice the `kind` is `ContainerSource` here, which means Knative will start a container in a Pod and pass an environment variable `SINK` to the container when it starts up.
-The container will handle the event emiting to `sink` by itself.
+You might notice the `kind` is `ContainerSource` here, which means Knative starts a container in a Pod and passes an environment variable `SINK` to the container when it starts up.
+The container handles the event emiting to `sink` by itself.
 There are four parameters in the `spec` of a `ContainerSource`:
 - image: the image URL that running inside the event source pod.
 - args and env: environment and arguments to the running container.
-- sink: the destination where events will be sent to.
-Here we use the default broker we just created.
+- sink: the destination where events are sent.
+Here you use the default broker you just created.

-Create a ContainerSource `heartbeats-sender` by running:
+Create a ContainerSource `heartbeats-sender` by running the following command:
 ```text
 kubectl apply -f heartbeats.yaml
 ```

-Expected output:
+The expected output is:
 ```
 containersource.sources.eventing.knative.dev/heartbeats-sender created
 ```

-Check if `heartbeats-sender` has been created by:
+Check if `heartbeats-sender` has been created by running the following command:
 ```text
 kubectl get ContainerSource
 ```

-Expected output:
+The expected output is:
 ```
 NAME                AGE
 heartbeats-sender   2m